 In May 2011, the Financial Accounting Standards Board issued guidance that changed the requirement for presenting "Comprehensive Income" in the consolidated financial statements.
 The update requires an entity to present the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-The currently available option to disclose the components of other comprehensive income within the statement of stockholders' equity will no longer be available.
 The update is effective for fiscal years, and interim periods within those years, beginning after December 15, 2011 and should be applied retrospectively.
-The adoption of the standard will have no impact on our financial position or results of operations, but will result in a change in the presentation of our basic consolidated financial statements.
+We adopted this new guidance on January 1, 2012.